 Guest lecturers from the Irish Film and Media Industry

-The course has also benefitted from the involvement of industry practitioners who’ve given the students master classes and workshops: Lenny Abrahamson, Stephen Rea, producer Conor Barry (Savage, Love Eternal), producer Marie Caffrey (Cuckoo), Patrick O’Neill of Wildcard Distribution, production designer Eleanor Wood (Sanctuary, The Other Side of Sleep), sound recordist and mixer Daniel Birch (Vikings, The Summit, In America), Catherine Tiernan of Screen Producers Ireland, James Kelly of Feenish Productions, Sound recordist and editor Michael Lemass (King of the Travellers; Punch Drunk Love), Post production expert Kevin Cunnane (Setanta), script editor & development executive Eilish Kent (RTÉ, BBC, IFB).
+The course has also benefited from the involvement of industry practitioners who’ve given the students master classes and workshops: Lenny Abrahamson, Stephen Rea, producer Conor Barry (Savage, Love Eternal), producer Marie Caffrey (Cuckoo), Patrick O’Neill of Wildcard Distribution, production designer Eleanor Wood (Sanctuary, The Other Side of Sleep), sound recordist and mixer Daniel Birch (Vikings, The Summit, In America), Catherine Tiernan of Screen Producers Ireland, James Kelly of Feenish Productions, Sound recordist and editor Michael Lemass (King of the Travellers; Punch Drunk Love), Post production expert Kevin Cunnane (Setanta), script editor & development executive Eilish Kent (RTÉ, BBC, IFB).
 Writers Lauren Mackenzie (Red Rock, Pure Mule, Bachelors Walk) and Damien Owens (Trivia); documentary director Tom Burke (Areaman Productions); representatives from The Irish Film Board, The Arts Council, and Filmbase.

 BA (Honours) from the University of Wolverhampton.